 Ariel has spoken about social justice at many universities, conferences, and events with a focus on gender, sexuality, and race.
 This has included the University of Oregon, Portland State University, Reed College, Evergreen State College, the Public Interest Environmental Law Conference, Queer Students of Color conference, and 8 Trans and/or Women’s Action Camps.
-She has also given speeches at Take Back the Night in Eugene, Oregon and the Portland Trans Pride March.
+She has also given speeches at Take Back the Night in Eugene, Oregon and LGBTQ pride events in Eugene and Portland.

 She has been published in the Earth First!
-Journal, Eugene Weekly, Portland Observer, the zine Not Kidding. and coming soon The Resilience Anthology from Heartspark Press.
+Journal, Eugene Weekly, Portland Observer, the zine Not Kidding, and the anthology Resilience (Lambda Literary Award finalist) from Heartspark Press.
 She has shared her poetry on the same stage as Cooper Lee Bombardier, Tobi Hill-Meyer, and Kokumo.
 She lives in the Eugene, Oregon area in Kalapuya territory.
 She prefers the pronouns they/them/theirs or she/her/hers.

 To book Ariel for a speaking engagement or for other inquiries you can reach her at firstname.lastname@example.org